VuThach3001/IELTS/markdown_ver/VOCAB/VOCAB.md

 - College Board officials said the difficulties arise more from socioeconomic that from ethnic (dân tộc) differences.

 **18. Regardless** /rɪˈɡɑːrd.ləs/ (adv): despite; not being affected by something
-- regardless of something: The plan for new office building went ahead regardless of local opposition (sự phản đối).
+- **regardless of something**: The plan for new office building went ahead regardless of local opposition (sự phản đối).
 - She knew it was dangerous to visit him except at night, but she set out regardless (of the risk).
 - This job is open to all, regardless of previous experience.
 - We want tax cuts, but regardless, we need to limit expenditures.